marcoemrich/index_kata/README.md

 pageReferenceText("cat", 29)
 ```

-Strangly enough, you production system does several passes, so you will get the same calls at least twice.
+Strangely enough, you production system does several passes, so you will get the same calls at least twice.

 ```
 // First pass